 To write a squiggle story, give students a sheet of paper with a random squiggle on it.
 Have them create a Halloween drawing that incorporates that squiggle.
 Then, they write a short story based on their drawing.

 This no prep resource includes plenty of squiggles and "prompts" to help direct students writing.
-And best of all, it can be used all year, not just at the end of the year.
+And best of all, it can be used all year, not just for Halloween.

 5. Make an Edible Spider How - To Writing